gillandsiphon/gillandsiphon.github.io/content/posts/crowdsourcing-data.md

 Remember, the quality of the clue is crucial.
 Take your time to think through the options carefully before providing your answer for the given board setup.
 ```

+I didn't use structured output, and instead manually populated the database with the model's generated clue.
+The reasoning was discarded, but remains as an interesting artifact for future inspection.

 #### Human Clue

+I also wanted to evaluate model performance against human performance.
 For each board state, I generated a clue for the two target words and gave myself a limit of 90 seconds per clue.

-#### Model Evaluation
+#### Crowdsourcing

 I set up a site using Flask and SQLite to randomly sample from the pool of problems.
 PythonAnywhere made it free and easy to deploy and start collecting data.

+Evaluation is currently underway.